 Basketball Pivoting Rules

-- You can rotate around your pivot foot
+- You can rotate around on your pivot foot.

-- You can not start to dribble after you begin pivoting, if you were dribbling before pivoting
+- If you were dribbling before pivoting, you can not start to dribble after you begin pivoting.

 Basketball Pivot Foot